HenrikPereira/EDSBproject/README.md

 We'll explore the dataset to evaluate each variable and how they are correlated.
 Our first findings were:
 * Most of our data (DistanceFromHome, MonthlyIncome, NumCompaniesWorked, PercentSalaryHike, TotalWorkingYear, YearsAtCompany, YearsSinceLastPromotion) shows skewness, and not normal;
-* Columns like YearsWithCurrManager and YearsInCurrentRole have 2 diferent distributions with a cutoff by 5 years;
+* Columns like YearsWithCurrManager and YearsInCurrentRole have 2 different distributions with a cutoff by 5 years;
 * There are several variables that have outliers: MonthlyIncome, NumCompaniesWorked, PerformanceRating, StockOptions, TotalWorkingYears, TrainingTimesLastYear, YearsAtCompany, YearsInCurrentRole, YearsSinceLastPromotion, YearsWithCurrManager;